 Inspired by White Fragility

-I was inspired by a recent teacher book list (there are so many), that was supposed to “change your life.”
+I was inspired by a recent teacher book list (there are so many), that were supposed to “change your life.”
 But that shit was whiter than the Andy Griffith show.

 Sorry, but that will NOT change your world.